akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 Java
 : @@ snip [dummy](../../test/java/sample/javadsl/ConsumerExample.java) { #plainSource }

-Note how the starting point (offset) is assigned for a given consumer group id, topic and partition.
+Note how with `Consumer.plainSource`, the starting point (offset) is assigned for a given consumer group id, topic and partition.
 The group id is defined in the `ConsumerSettings`.

+With `Consumer.plainPartitionedManualOffsetSource`, only the consumer group id and the topic is required on creation.
+The starting point is fetched by calling the `getOffsetsOnAssign` function passed in by the user.
+This function should return a `Map` of `TopicPartition` to `Long`, with the `Long` representing the starting point.
+If a consumer is assigned a partition that is not included in the `Map` that results from `getOffsetsOnAssign`, the default starting position will be used, according to the consumer configuration value `auto.offset.reset`.
+Also note that `Consumer.plainPartitionedManualOffsetSource` emits tuples of assigned topic-partition and a corresponding source, as in [Source per partition](#source-per-partition).

 ## Offset Storage in Kafka